6 Easy Steps to Clean Calphalon Pans

 calphalon cleaner

-For the inside, you might want to grab your trusty baking soda.
+For the inside, consider using baking soda.
 Simply mix some baking soda with water until you get a paste-like texture.
 Spread this mixture on the affected areas on your pan, and let them sit for some time.
 An hour or two should be enough.
 After letting them sit in the mixture, gently scrub your pans, then rinse.

-Now, if you’re dealing with the exterior, you can use more elbow grease.
-You still want to be careful and gentle, but technically, some scratches on the outside of your pan will not be detrimental to it.
+If you’re dealing with the exterior, you can use more elbow grease.
+You still need to be careful and gentle, but technically, some scratches on the outside of your pan will not be detrimental to it.
 You can use the same method with a little bit more force.

 Other Cookware Cleaning Tips